 Parent PLUS Loan Refinancing and ConsolidationEmail This Article

 It’s not uncommon for parents to take out Parent PLUS Loans to help pay for their child’s education.
 When it comes time to repay these loans, refinancing or consolidation may make the most sense.
+Some parents also wish to explore transferring a Parent PLUS loan to the student via student loan refinance.
 Here are some things you need to know when looking to refinance parent student loans.

 Federal Parent PLUS Loan Consolidation